 These Canyons are located to the east of Rt.
 89 at Mount Carmel approximately 2.5 miles north of the junction of routes 89 and 9.
 Park on the main road near Tait Lane being respectful of local resident's properties and driveways.
 Since you will be crossing private land, it is requested that you get permission from the Tait family.
-Their phone number is 1-435-648-2522, and address is 2410 South State which is Rt.
+Their phone number is 1-435-648-2522, and the address is 2410 South State which is Rt.
 89 in Mount Carmel 84755.
 Zion National Park.com says that you currently need written permission from this family to access the hike from this trailhead and recommends calling ahead to ensure that you can get it.
 They were quite friendly when I talked to them...

-- Descend Tait Lane a couple hundred yards to a stream.
+- Descend Tait Lane a couple of hundred yards to a stream.

 - Cross the stream and then follow the road first northeast then southeast to a gate at a gravel pit.